MuMech/MechJeb2/README.md

 Licensed under the [GNU General Public License, Version 3](LICENSE.md).

-Portions Dual-Licensed under the [GNU General Public License, Version2](GPLv2-LICENSE.md) and [MIT License](MIT-LICENSE.md), where it is documented in the affected source code headers.
+Portions (in the "MechJebLib" directory) Dual-Licensed under the [GNU General Public License, Version2](GPLv2-LICENSE.md) OR [MIT License](MIT-LICENSE.md) OR CCO Public Domain License (at the choice of the user), where it is documented in the affected source code headers.